krist00fer/ef-02-unittesting/README.md

 I.e. you first state what the values are and then what operator to apply.

 > Internally most of the implementation of such calculator will use a collection called a “stack”.
 A stack has the ability to push information to it and then retrieve values by issuing a pop.
 Think of it as a pile of papers on your desk.
 Let’s say you “push” a paper with the letter A onto the “stack” of papers, then you “push” another paper whit the letter B onto the same “stack” of papers.
 Later on you can take or “pop” the paper on the top and you’ll retrieve the paper marked B. Next time you “pop” another paper from the “stack” you’ll receive the paper with an A on.
-It’s quite common to refer to these kind of behavior in a "queue" or "collection" as “First In, Last Out”.
+It’s quite common to refer to these kinds of behavior in a "queue" or "collection" as “First In, Last Out”.

 Since our calculator will be a RPN Calculator it should have the same behavior, so you'll first "push" the values you want to operate on.
 When you later apply an operator, like “add”, “subtract”, “multiply”, “divide”, “square root”, etc. the internals of the calculator should “pop” the correct number of needed values to correctly execute the calculation.
 This in turn means that in order to execute an “add” operation, there need to be at least two numbers pushed to the calculator, while a “square root” operation would only need a single number.